QiuYukang/5G-LENA/doc/source/nr-module.rst

 Test for TDD patterns
 =====================
-Test case called ``LtePatternTestCase`` validates the maps generated from the function ``NrGnbPhy::GenerateStructuresFromPattern`` that indicate the slots that the DL/UL DCI and DL HARQ Feedback have to be sent/generated, as well as the scheduling timings (K0, K1, k2) that indicate the slot offset to be applied at the UE side for the reception
+Test case called ``nr-lte-pattern-generation`` validates the maps generated from the function ``NrGnbPhy::GenerateStructuresFromPattern`` that indicate the slots that the DL/UL DCI and DL HARQ Feedback have to be sent/generated, as well as the scheduling timings (K0, K1, k2) that indicate the slot offset to be applied at the UE side for the reception